mr-ema/dotfiles/README.md

 </br>

 3. Shell Compatibility:
-    - The `install.sh` script should work in most shells.
-However, there might be compatibility issues with some shells.
-    - If any problems are encountered during the installation process, it is recommended to use `bash` to execute the script.
+    - The `install.sh` script is written specifically for Bash.
+Therefore, it is recommended to use Bash for executing the script.

 </br>